aleph-im/aleph-docs/docs/tools/indexer/evm-indexer.md

 Here are the steps to add tracking of some homeverse accounts in both testnet and mainnet

-### 11.1 In step 1.3 install this packages aditionally
+### 11.1 In step 1.3 install this packages additionally

 ```sh
 npm install @aleph-indexer/oasys-verse